Ciiku-Kihara/AUTOLIB-ANALYSIS-I/README.md

 ## Setup Instructions
 To make changes to my code, you can go ahead and fork my work.

-You can get the data and the dataset description for this project here [http://bit.ly/autolib_dataset (Links to an external site.)] and here respectively [Link]
+You can get the data and the dataset description for this project here [http://bit.ly/autolib_dataset] and here respectively [Link].

 ## Technologies Used
 I used Python to clean and analyze the data.
 I particularly used the Pandas library.